Great-Blue-Herons/QA/README.md

 # QA

-QA is a question and answers service that suports the following queries:
+QA is a question and answers service that supports both a parallel server and a relational database

+QA suports the following queries:

 - All questions/answers for a given product id
 - All questions/answers made by a user